-There is some overlap with OSGi and Java 9's Jigsaw concepts of "module"; in the future we expect to refactor Apache Isis to leverage these module systems.
+There is some overlap with Java 9's Jigsaw concepts of "module"; in the future we expect to refactor Apache Isis to build on top of this module system.

 3.1.
 Database Schemas

 In the same way that Java packages act as a namespace for domain objects, it's good practice to map domain entities to their own (database) schemas.
 As of 1.9.0, all the Isis Addons (non-ASF) modules do this, for example: